 The Maurer liberal republican flag

-An American political flag rooted in history and authentic American ideology
+An American political flag rooted in historical awareness and authentic American ideology

 Progressive patriots